mkdokken/ShellSort/README.md

 - The average-case comparison count for the best-known gap sequences grows **strictly between `N lnN` and `N (lnN)^2`**
-- The best simple, stable summary is the 2-parameter law
+- The best simple, stable summary is the 2-parameter law:

   **C(N) ≈ 1.2 · N · lnN · (lnlnN)^d,  with d ≈ 0.6 (tail) to 0.68 (full range)**